A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using Branch & Bound: Introduction

 \section{Introduction}

-In the industrial sector, Reconfigurable Manufacturing Systems (RMS) are increasingly being adopted because of their ability to scale and diversify production by supporting the adaptability of process controls, functions and operations \cite{Morgan2021IndustryMachines,Mehrabi2000ReconfigurableManufacturing}.
-A key enabler is the added production flexibility provided by the adoption of fleets of autonomous mobile robots (AMRs) that move material within an RMS plant \cite{Ghelichi2021AnalyticalCenters}.
+In the industrial sector, reconfigurable manufacturing systems are increasingly being adopted because of their ability to scale and diversify production by supporting the adaptability of process controls, functions, and operations \cite{Morgan2021IndustryMachines}.
+A key enabler is the added production flexibility provided by the adoption of fleets of autonomous mobile robots (AMRs) that move material within a plant \cite{Ghelichi2021AnalyticalCenters}.
 In particular, multi-load AMRs enhance efficiency by picking up and dropping off multiple items in a single mission \cite{Yan2020AVehicles}.
-The design of such a fleet is a strategic problem and involves considerable capital investment.
-Therefore, all costs related to the acquisition and operation should be considered \cite{Hoff2010IndustrialRouting}.
-Despite this, the combined fleet composition and routing problem has received insufficient attention \cite{Hoff2010IndustrialRouting}.
-In this paper, the Vehicle Routing Problem with Time Windows (VRPTW) and capacity constraints on the cargo mass, volume and vehicle range is used to obtain the operational cost.
+The design of such a fleet is a strategic problem and involves considerable capital investment \cite{Hoff2010IndustrialRouting}.
+Therefore, all costs related to the acquisition and operation should be considered.
+Although \cite{9993118} and \cite{8916904} have recently shown the relevance of combining vehicle routing and component design of the vehicles in the fleet, the combined vehicle routing and fleet composition has generally received insufficient attention \cite{Hoff2010IndustrialRouting}.
+In this paper, the Vehicle Routing Problem with Time Windows (VRPTW) and capacity constraints on the cargo mass, volume and vehicle range is used to obtain operational costs.
 The combined VRPTW with the heterogeneous fleet composition problem, is called the Fleet Size and Mix Vehicle Routing Problem with Time Windows (FSMVRPTW).
-This problem accommodates a heterogeneous fleet and takes vehicle costs into consideration in addition to operational costs \cite{Hoff2010IndustrialRouting}.
+This problem accommodates a heterogeneous fleet and considers both fixed and operational costs \cite{Hoff2010IndustrialRouting}.